strawberry-py/strawberry-docs/user/base/regular/default.rst

 Commands
 --------

-.. command:: ping
+.. admonition:: ping

     Display the latency between bot and Discord API gateway.
 This can be used to debug slow bot responses.

-.. command:: uptime
+.. admonition:: uptime

     Display boot time of the bot and the time it has been running since.

 Functions
 ---------